Skip to main

 Does participating in extracurricular activities improve my chances?

 While participation in extracurriculars isn’t required, meaningful involvement—whether through school clubs, community service, employment, or family responsibilities—can strengthen your application.
-The admissions team values students who demonstrate leadership, initiative, and commitment.
+The admissions team values students who demonstrate leadership, initiative and commitment.

 How are personal essays evaluated?